qloutin22/Multinational-Retail-Data-Centralisation/README.md

 Developing an efficient data extraction mechanism from diverse retail systems.
 Centralising data to a unified database or data warehouse for easy access and analysis.
-Implementing tools for data cleansing, transformation, and quieris.
+Implementing tools for data cleansing, transformation, and queries.
 Enabling stakeholders to derive actionable insights for strategic decision-making.
 Throughout the project, several key learnings were attained, including data integration techniques, ETL (Extract, Transform, Load) processes, database management, data cleaning SQL and Python.
 Understanding retail-specific data challenges and developing scalable solutions were integral parts of the learning process.

 ## Setting up the data base
 Install PostgreSQL16
-Install pgAdmin 4
+Install pgAdmin 4.
-Set up a new database within pgadmin4 and name it Sales_data.
+Set up a new database within pgadmin4 and name its Sales_data.

 ![Alt text](Images/image-1.png)

-Ensure pgAdmin 4 has the correct binary path PostgreSQL16
+Ensure pgAdmin 4 has the correct binary path PostgreSQL16.

 ![Alt text](Images/image-1.png)